oreol-ag/hyperion-web/README.md

   Hetero<i>genius</i> computing
 </h1>

 Modern workload diversity shows that relying on a single computing architecture isn’t practical anymore.
-With **HYPERION,** multi-core CPUs, GPUs, and FPGAs work together to deliver the peak performance your applications demand.
+With **HYPERION,** CPUs, GPUs, and FPGAs work together to deliver the peak performance your applications demand.

 ## Sections
 * [FAQs](./faqs.md)